HtetOoNaing/react-todo-list/README.md

 # Todo List App

-Used this project as traing project for OJT (Pico Innovaton)
+Used this project as training project for OJT (Pico Innovaton)

 ## Used Technology